-The ideal wound dressing should be non toxic, nonsensitizing, nonallergic, easy to use, provide mechanical and bacterial protection, maintian a moist environment at the wound/dressing interface, allow gaseous and fluid exchange, should not adhere to wound and cost effective.
+The ideal wound dressing should be nontoxic, nonsensitizing, nonallergic, easy to use, provide mechanical and bacterial protection, maintain a moist environment at the wound/dressing interface, allow gas and fluid exchange, should not adhere to wound and cost-effective.

 - Dry dressings- gauze and bandages, nonadhesive meshes, membranes and foils, foams, and tissue adhesives